AndersDeath/diary2/README.md

 # 11 July 2022 - Monday - Yerevan

 I've send money to Russian, visited a doctor, made a plan for future talk with surgeon.
 Today is extrimely hot day in Yerevan.
 It's around +37 degree.
+I also moved english lesson to Thursday.